DeployEdit this page

 This will build your application and deploy it to Vercel.

-Vercel Edge Functions, Edge Middlewares, Prerender Functions, ISR (Incremental Static Regeneration), Image Optimization and other Vercel features are not supported by the @lazarv/react-server-adapter-vercel package yet.
+Vercel Edge Functions, Edge Middlewares, Prerender Functions, ISR (Incremental Static Regeneration), Image Optimization and other Vercel features are not supported by the built-in Vercel adapter yet.
 Please, stay tuned for updates!